tomichj/influx/README.md

 gem 'influx'
 ```

-Run the influx installer and then the influx migrations:
+Run the influx installer and then run the migrations:

     % rails generate influx:install
-    % rails influx:install:migrations
     % rake db:migrate

 The Influx install generator assumes your subscriber model is `::User`.
 You may